Vinit3116/twitter-bookmark-chatbot/README.md

 ### 🧠 5.
 LangChain Chatbot Initialization

-Leveraging LangChain's powerful abstractions (a foundational framework for building LLM applications, including those that might evolve into more complex LangGraph agents), a `ConversationalRetrievalChain` is meticulously set up with:
+Leveraging LangChain's powerful abstractions (a foundational framework for building LLM applications, including those that might evolve into more complex LangGraph agents), A custom `LangChain-based retrieval and filtering` agent is set up with:

-- 💬 **Gemini 2.5 Flash** (acting as the core LLM for generating responses)
+- 💬 Gemini 2.5 Flash (core LLM for generating responses)
-- 📚 **ChromaDB** (serving as the vector store for efficient semantic search over your bookmarked tweets)
+- 📚 ChromaDB (vector store for efficient semantic search)
-- 🧵 **ConversationBufferMemory** (crucial for maintaining session history and enabling multi-turn dialogue)
+- Session chat history is managed via the Streamlit frontend.

 ---